 Do you rush in the morning and already feel stressed before you’re even out the door?

-Research indicates an early morning increase in stress can continue all the way into the afternoon.
+Research indicates an early morning increase in stress can continue all the way into the afternoon or early evening.
 Yikes!
 Wouldn’t it be better to institute a calm morning routine?

-Here are 3 steps you can take to mitigate morning stress.
+Here are 3 steps you can take to outsmart morning stress and feel calmer all day.

 1. Get up 10 – 30 minutes earlier.